West Bloomfield Township man charged in decades-old sexual assaults in Oakland Twp., Pennsylvania

 Rillema was arraigned in a Rochester Hills courtroom on first-degree and second-degree criminal sexual conduct charges for the assault.
 If convicted of first-degree criminal sexual conduct, Rillema faces up to life in prison.

-On July 27, 2000, a 19-year-old woman was jogging on a Penn State golf course when she was confronted by a man with a knife.
+On July 27, 2000, a 19-year-old woman was jogging on a Penn State golf course when a man confronted her with a knife.
 The man held the knife to her neck and sexually assaulted her.
 Similar to the Oakland Township case, authorities gathered evidence but could not identify a suspect.

 In 2004, the DNA database matched the profile of the Oakland Township and Penn State cases, but authorities had no suspects in either case.
 As permitted by a state law, evidence from the Pennsylvania case was later destroyed after a certain period of time.
 However, evidence from the sheriff's office was preserved.